Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 This paper is structured as follows: Section \ref{sec:CMSdetectorEventReco} describes the CMS detector and the event reconstruction.
 Section \ref{sec:Samples} introduces the data used and the simulated samples generated.
 Section \ref{sec:EventSelection} deals with the event selection and categorization.
 Section \ref{sec:BackgroundEstimation} describes the background estimation, while Section \ref{sec:SysUnc} lists all systematic uncertainties considered.
 Results are shown in Section \ref{sec:Results}, with a summary provided in Section \ref{sec:Summary}.
+Tabulated results can be found in the HEPData record for this analysis \cite{HEPData}.